 If you have a wireless adapter: Double-click Wireless Network Connection (Network Name) and click Details.
 Review the IPv4 label for your IP address.

-Finding your local IP Address has many benefits and knowledge is always power.
-This power is useful in many things as stated above, connecting printers, technical support, etc. and more.
+Furthermore, finding your local IP Address has many benefits and knowledge is always power.
+That is to say, this power is useful in many things as stated above, connecting printers, technical support, etc. and more.